 Frequently Asked Questions

 Below are answers to a few common questions about the Tari protocol.
-For other questions or additional clarity, please post your questions to the Tari community on Telegram.
+For other questions or additional clarity, please post your questions to the Tari community on Discord.

 What is Tari?